 By Terry Trucco

-This is not exactly 2017’s hottest look (not many hotels boast a china cabinet behind a velvet rope).
+This is not exactly the 21st-century’s hottest look (not many hotels boast a china cabinet behind a velvet rope).
 So all credit to the Kimberly for sticking to its stylistic guns and putting a fresh spin on classic components.

 Flashy and hip are not part of this quiet suite hotel’s DNA, but comfort is, if you define it as no surprises, rooms with space to spare and an agreeable location, convenient to Midtown business, shopping and the United Nations.
 Most rooms come with a sitting room and one or two bedrooms and all have wet bars, cabinets and refrigerators.